 Enter vitamin E!
 Vitamin E’s chief function is to protect fatty acids in the cell (and therefore everything else in the cell).

-Once vitamin E is used to stop the chain reaction of oxidation, it must be rejuvenated.
-The entire antioxidant defence system actually goes beyond just vitamin E. Vitamin C, selenium, and manganese are all key players.
-Dogs are able to synthesize vitamin C (but food sources can still be beneficial).
-Selenium and manganese will be covered in the future.
+Once vitamin E is used to stop the chain reaction of oxidation, it must be rejuvenated in your dog's body.
+The entire antioxidant defense system actually goes beyond just vitamin E to include other key players such as vitamin C, selenium, and manganese that support vitamin E and help its regeneration.

-It is important to note that vitamin E prevents the chain reaction from happening.
-Therefore, it is still important to be mindful of the amount of polyunsaturated fat in the dog’s diet.
-As mentioned before, vitamin E will need to be repaired by other team members.
-So while we tend to say some types of fat increase vitamin E needs, matching the vitamin E levels is only part of the picture and it is best to not overdo it on these fragile lipids.
-More on this in a future lesson.
+It's important to note that vitamin E prevents the chain reaction from happening - and at the same time, we need to be mindful of the amount of polyunsaturated fat in our dogs' diets.
+As mentioned before, vitamin E needs to be repaired after acting as protector, so while some types of fat increase vitamin E needs, matching the vitamin E levels is only part of the picture and it's best to not overdo it.

 Vitamin E is actually the name for 8 different vitamers.
 There are 4 tocopherols and 4 tocotrienols.
 The one we meet the daily requirement with is called d-alpha tocopherol.